abobakrahmed/calculator-siemens/HARWRLS-231 Assessment.md

 # **1\.
 Scope**

 The goal of this assessment is to automate the process of synchronizing, testing, and deploying a React UI library across different tools in a company.
-The UI library developers must ensure that the latest version of the library is always used by the tool developers and that broken or incompatible versions are identified before deployment.
-Automation will streamline the library's communication, testing, and synchronization, reducing manual efforts and minimizing the risks of using broken or incompatible components.

-# **2\.
-Solution Design**
+2\.
+Solution Design

 The system involves the following major components:
 \- React UI Library (TypeScript): This is the shared component library used by all internal tools.